 Year 3 and 4 students take part in a two day, one night camp each year.
 These camps operate in alternating pattern, with a city-based camp one year, and a more rural camp the second year.
 Some parents come along as help on the camp, either through the day or for the overnight stay.
 The details for the 2017 camp can be found here.

 Year 5 and 6 students take part in a week-long camp every year.
 Again, these camps operate in an alternating pattern, with odd-year camps taking place somewhere on the South Island and even-year camps taking place somewhere on the North Island.
 Depending on numbers, two or three teachers take part in this camp, along with several volunteer parents.
-You can find information about the 2017 Year 5 & 6 Camp to Curious Cove here.
+You can find information about the 2017 Year 5 & 6 Camp to Curious Cove here and here.

 We also have an optional Ski Camp in Term 3.
 Students can opt into the trip run over four days on Mt Ruapehu.
 More details here.